Klosmi/html-basics/JS-basic.md

     // Fulfilled!!! ▸ Response                  //← Response is an object
     //              💡 ▸ body: ReadableStream   //← normally it should contain the value (JSON)
-                                                // So it is an incomplete body → we don't have the data, because the HTTP request was made before this is resolved.
+    //                                          // here it is an incomplete body → we don't have the data, because the HTTP request was made before this is resolved.
-                                                // Resolved as soon as it could.
     //                   bodyUsed: false
     //                 ▸ headers: Headers {}    //← these are the response headers
     //                   ok: true